umerakhlaq/CodeAlpha-OwnPortfolioSite/README.md

-🌐 Muhammad Umer — Personal Portfolio
+*Muhammad Umer — Personal Portfolio*

 A clean, modern, and fully responsive personal portfolio website built using HTML, CSS, and JavaScript.
 This website highlights my skills, projects, experience, and contact details in a sleek and user-focused design.